pandas-dev/pandas/CONTRIBUTING.md

       - CLN: Code cleanup
   - Commit messages should have subject line <80 chars, followed by one blank line, and finally a commit message body if there's a need for one.
+  - Please reference the GH issue number in your commit message using GH1234 or #1234, either style is fine.
   - RELEASE.rst and doc/source/vx.y.z.txt contain an on-going changelog for each release as it is worked on.
 Add entries to these files as needed in a separate commit in your PR, documenting the fix, enhancement or (unavoidable)